legends2k/blog/content/note/git_concepts.md

 Here, it doesn’t matter if this commit has other branch references to it.
 Since you referred to it using the raw commit ID, Git takes it as a cue to detach `HEAD`.

+## Practise

-I highly recommend playing around in [Visualizing Git][] with `checkout`, `reset`; get your hands dirty with the whole attach/detach business.
+I highly recommend playing around in [Visualizing Git][] with `checkout`, `reset`; also get your hands dirty with the whole attach/detach business.
 Here’s a small snippet to get you started; see what happens as each command gets executed:

 {{< highlight basic >}}
 git commit